Usefulmaths/MSc-Project-Protein-Function-Prediction/README.md

-# MSc Machine Learning Project: Multi-Task LSTM Representation Extraction for Protein Function Prediction
+# MSc Machine Learning Project
+## Multi-Task LSTM Representation Extraction for Protein Function Prediction
 This repository stores all the necessary code to carry out protein function prediction by extracting functional feature representations from a LSTM and using them to train single binary-output SVMs for each function considered.

 #### Pipeline